richardneitzke/Forecast/README.md

 ### Build Notes

-To build this projec, just install the rquired pods by running the following command:
+To build this project, just install the required pods by running the following command in the project directory:

     pod install